 “So you just aren’t interested in anyone, orrrr…”

 Uh, I thought “no” was a pretty solid answer, one in which I was not interested in elaborating.

 Seriously?
 Is it not okay that I am single?
 Can I not choose to be alone?
 Does that make me weird?
 A loser?
 Must I have a “man prospect” or can I just wake up every day, not in constant search for a life partner?
-MAYBE NOT EVERYONE WANTS THE SAME THING, DAMMIT!
+NOT EVERYONE WANTS THE SAME THING!

 I used to think I didn’t care what other people thought.
 Actually, I didn’t care what people thought.
-I’m not sure where that girl went, because lately, I have found myself unintentionally creating these elaborate stories in my head about what people think of me, shortly after we interact.
-It is a bit overwhelming, and sometimes it becomes difficult for me to separate the facts I just created in my head with what actually happened.
+I’m not sure where that girl went, because lately, I find myself creating these elaborate stories in my head about what people think of me, shortly after we interact.
+It is a bit overwhelming, and sometimes it becomes difficult for me to separate the “facts” I create in my head with what actually happened.
 Now I realize I don’t care what people actually think of me, because I don’t even know that most of the time.
 Reality doesn’t bother me.
 But it does bother me that I wonder what people think of me, enough to create a vision of what they see in my own head.

 A few friends recently expressed how behind they feel in life.
 Behind who?
 What makes you get ahead?
 Having a spouse?
 The Children?
 If so, I guess I don’t feel behind.
 I can’t lose a race I’m not running.
 Maybe I am asking too much.
-Maybe I am weird that I’d rather be alone than be in a relationship with just anyone.
-And maybe that person doesn’t exist for me.
-And maybe that will eventually suck.
-Or maybe there are some things you just can’t make happen.
+Maybe it is weird that I’d rather be alone than be in a relationship with just anyone.
+Maybe that person doesn’t exist for me.
+Maybe that will eventually suck.
+Maybe there are some things you just can’t make happen.